-A Guide to Smart Contracts on the Blockchain
+Smart Contracts on Blockchain (Guide)

 How the word smart contract is used can be vastly misleading.